 - New Jersey actually has two separate laws – one governing body art procedures, sterilization, sanitation and safety, and the other governing tattooing and body piercing for minors.

-- Laws governing minors often require permission for anyone under the age of 18.
+- State tattoo laws governing minors often require permission for anyone under the age of 18.